badger-cash/badger-mobile/README.md

 ### Local State and React Lifecycle

-Only use `Functional Components` with React and stick to using the `hook` patterns for component lifecycle management.
+Only use `Functional Components` with React and stick to using the `hook` paradigm; except for rare exceptions.
-Keeping to this single pattern will make the code consistent and future-proof as this is the direction React is going.
+Keeping the entire app on this single pattern will make the code more consistent, future-proof, and easier to maintain.

 ### Styling

 All styling is done with the `styled-components` library.
 Most of the base components we reuse should be turned into atoms and put into the `/atoms` folder.

-To reuse variables throughout the app -like color or spacing - define them in one of the `./themes`.
+To reuse variables throughout the app (like colo and spacing), define them in one of the `./themes` files.

 ### Navigation

 Navigation is managed with the `react-navigation` library.
-To contain the logic of navigation in a single place, keep all navigation/router setup in the `/navigation` folder.
+To contain the logic of navigation in a single place, keep all navigation and router setup in the `/navigation` folder.

-## Local Development
+## Development Setup

 This project use `react-native`.
 Please refer to the React Native documentation to get the iOS or Android emulator installed and running before running `badger-mobile`

-#### Initial Setup
+### Initial Setup

 - [React Native Getting Started Docs](https://facebook.github.io/react-native/docs/getting-started)
+- Install TypeScript
 - Install iOS/Android emulators
 - Install cocoapods if running on iOS
 - Be sure to set \$PATH if running on Android

-#### iOS steps
+### iOS Setup

 ```bash
 > yarn install